RuiFilipeCampos/MontyCarlo/physics/condensed_history2.md

 where $p(\theta, \phi)$ is the probability density function of a polar angle deflection of $\theta$ with respect with the original direction of movement.

 The objective is to characterize the $f$-distribution in terms of its first and second moments.
 This will be relevant later when formulating the condensed history algorithm.

-Consider the harmonical expansion in $\hat d$,
+Consider its harmonical expansion in $\hat \mathbf{d}$,

 $$